SM-171/3-weeks-Google-Prep/Important Notes/Trees.md

 - The right subtree of a node contains only nodes with keys greater than the node's key.
 - Both the left and right subtrees must also be binary search trees.

-1) By convention, we do not consider any case of duplication.__
+1) By convention, we do not consider any case of duplication.</br>
 NOTE: Ask as a follow-up question "if duplicates are allowed".
 If duplicates are allowed, we can use freq map [node, freq].

 2) Why we need BST?
 - Generally the height of a BST is **O(logN) {base = 2}**.
 Thus, searching for any number in a BST will have a TC of **O(logN)** while, in a linear data structure or skew binary tree it will be **O(N)**.

-3) For searching any node in a BST is **O(h)**.__
+3) For searching any node in a BST is **O(h)**.
 - CASE 1: **h = logN** (Avg T.C.)
 - CASE 2: For a skew BST, **h = N** (Worst case T.C.)